Glucose Test During Pregnancy: Everything You Need To Know

 • No immediate relative with diabetes

-Nothing is mandatory, and you are free to research and advocate for yourself if you prefer to skip certain medical interventions.
-However, if you do have gestational diabetes, it is best to know about it.
-Undiagnosed and untreated gestational diabetes can have negative health implications for both the mother and the baby.
-If your provider thinks the test is necessary, skipping it wouldn’t be recommended.1
+Experts now recommend that every pregnant woman be screened for gestational diabetes.3 But nothing is mandatory, and you’re free to research and advocate for yourself if you prefer to skip certain medical interventions.
+However, if you do have gestational diabetes, it’s best to know about it.
+Undiagnosed and untreated gestational diabetes can have negative health implications for both the mother and baby.
+If your provider thinks the test is necessary, skipping it wouldn’t be recommended.1,3

 Are There Alternatives to Glucola?

 Your provider may also be willing to skip the test and instead draw a fasting plasma glucose value on you.
-This means you would not have to eat or drink anything, and they would look at your blood sugar value when you have eaten nothing at all.1
+This means you wouldn’t have to eat or drink anything, and they would look at your blood sugar value when you’ve eaten nothing at all.1

 Historically, urine tests were sometimes used to screen for diabetes.
 Urine typically contains very little to no sugar, but if blood sugar gets too high, your kidneys will excrete some sugar through urination.
-But using urine glucose tests to screen for diabetes has fallen out of practice because it is less accurate than a blood test.7
+Using urine glucose tests to screen for diabetes has fallen out of practice because it’s less accurate than a blood test.7

 How To Prepare for a Glucose Test During Pregnancy

-The glucose test does not require many special preparations.
-Unless your provider tells you otherwise, you do not have to fast before the one-hour test.
-However, it is best not to consume a carbohydrate-heavy meal beforehand.
+The glucose test doesn’t require many special preparations.
+Unless your provider tells you otherwise, you don’t have to fast before the one-hour test.
+However, it’s best not to consume a carbohydrate-heavy meal beforehand.11

 What If the Glucose Test During Pregnancy Comes Back Too High?